 The behaviors mentioned above leave the person with this type of attachment style feeling ashamed and alone.
 They are often overwhelmed with the fear that they will be left without a partner but are terrified to commit.

 How Does Anxious/Ambivalent Attachment Style Affect Adult Relationships with Partners?

 Adults who have an anxious/ambivalent attachment style often rely on others to help them regulate their emotions.
 When they do find a relationship, they can feel intense emotions such as rejection, abandonment or anger because their partner does not live up to their preconceived notions of how they should behave.

 These adults feel highly attuned to any move that they think hints at their partner is leaving.
 This attunement causes them to behave in ways that they feel will make their partner care for them such as using guilt or blame to make their partner submit to their will.
-They will argue with their partner because being angry feels better to them then their fear of no connection at all.
+They will argue with their partner because being angry feels better to them than their fear of no connection at all.

 Their preoccupation with forcing their partner into reacting, even when their fears of abandonment are unfounded, can push their love away becoming a self-fulfilling prophecy.

 Signs of Someone with Anxious/Ambivalent Attachment Style

 There are many signs that you or someone you love is exhibiting this difficult to handle attachment style.
 Here is a general list of these signals as outlined in an article on the Life Advancer website:

 - Needs constant reassurance that they are loved.

 - Is always worried that they are going to be rejected.